George Simons | January 31, 2025

 If you use SoloSettle to settle your debt, you can make payments via the SoloSettle platform, keeping your personal financial information protected and private.

-Most Zarzaur & Schwartz debt collectors are complaint with the FDCPA, but that doesn’t mean that all collectors will play fairly.
+Most Zarzaur & Schwartz debt collectors are compliant with the FDCPA, but that doesn’t mean that all collectors will play fairly.
 Luckily, the Fair Debt Collection Practices Act sets guidelines for debt collection companies and how their collectors should behave when they contact you.
 Some of the rules they have to follow include:

 If you were served with a debt collection lawsuit filed by Zarzaur & Schwartz, do not throw your hands up in despair.
 There are ways to defend yourself and potentially prevail in court.
 Never ignore the debt collection lawsuit because that would effectively guarantee a win for the debt collector and allow them to obtain a Default Judgment against you.